Photo: Yellowstone National Park, YPF/Matt Ludin, Public domain, via Wikimedia Commons

 #4 – Some Humans Ain’t Human

 The title tells what this country folk-flavored song is about.
 It’s gentle and sad with a simple, elegant arrangement.
 Although he does seem to heave a metaphorical sigh at the cruelty of people, he hasn’t entirely given up.
-He tries to shine a light on the darkness of people (and one President in particular) in order to make a change.
-The song does feature his usual quirky sense of humor, such as describing cruel people as “ice cubes with hair”.
+He tries to shine a light on the darkness of people (and one President in particular) to make a change.
+The song does feature his usual quirky sense of humor, such as describing cruel people as “ice cubes with hair.”
 Released on the 2005 album Fair & Square, it sadly sounds like it will be pertinent for centuries to come.

 #3 – That’s the Way That the World Goes Round